Foundry376/Mailspring/README.md

 If you are updating an existing Nylas theme for Mailspring here is a [step by step tutorial](https://foundry376.zendesk.com/hc/en-us/articles/115001918391-How-do-I-update-an-N1-Nylas-Mail-theme-for-Mailspring-).
 Notice: as part of the update process you will probably need to [import mailspring base variables](https://github.com/Foundry376/Mailspring/issues/326#issuecomment-343757775).

+### Localizing / Translating

+Mailspring 1.5.0 and above support localization.
+If you're a fluent speaker of another language, we'd love your help improving translations.
+Check out the [LOCALIZATION](https://github.com/Foundry376/Mailspring/blob/master/LOCALIZATION.md) guide for more information.

 ### Contributing to Mailspring Core

 Pull requests are always welcome - check out [CONTRIBUTING](https://github.com/Foundry376/Mailspring/blob/master/CONTRIBUTING.md) for more information about setting up the development environment, running tests locally, and submitting pull requests.